luismartinezs/restaurant-reservation-system/README.md

   - [ ] README cleanup
   - [ ] fix theme popup
 - [ ] Manual testing / search for bugs (do not fix em though)
+- [ ] User can do a reservation
+- [ ] User can add ratings for their own reservations in the past
 - [ ] Supabase: security and RLS
 - [ ] setup storyblok CMS to create restaurants landings (this is another one week project)